-soften the procedure by awarding debtors an immediate discharge on the grounds that they cannot repay their debts even if they make a reasonable effort to do so over 10 years.
+bankruptcy law is the most pro-creditor: exemptions for assets and income are very low; bankrupts must use nearly all of their income to repay; and the repayment obligation lasts for eight to ten years.
+This means that bankrupts are reduced to a poverty-level standard of living and have little incentive to work for a long period of time.
+But if they shirk, bankruptcy judges can penalize them by denying the discharge.
+On the other hand, bankruptcy judges also have the power to soften the procedure by awarding debtors an immediate discharge on the grounds that they cannot repay their debts even if they make a reasonable effort to do so over 10 years.
 Judges can also discharge additional debt if they feel that lenders made loans to debtors who were already "over-indebted."
-Because debtors do not bear any costs of filing for bankruptcy, they have an incentive to default on their repayment plans and file for bankruptcy again, since a new filing gives them a new chance of having their debts discharged immediately (Kilborn, 2005).
+Because debtors do not bear any costs of filing, they have an incentive to default on their repayment plans and file for bankruptcy again, since a new filing gives them a new chance of having their debts discharged immediately (Kilborn, 2005).
 Thus, while French bankruptcy procedure is very pro-creditor, a small percentage of French bankrupts receive a more lenient treatment similar to Chapter 7 in the United States.

 Germany's bankruptcy procedure is similar to France's but the repayment period is six years rather than eight to ten and the income exemption is higher.
-Debtors are required to use all of their income above the exemption to repay, but if they exhibit good behavior by working or seeking work, they are allowed to keep 10 percent of their non-exempt income during the fourth year of the repayment plan and 15 percent during the fifth year.
-But all bankrupts in Germany must complete a repayment plan before receiving a discharge, even if their incomes are entirely exempt and they repay nothing (Kilborn, 2004).
+Debtors are required to use all of their income above the exemption to repay, but if they exhibit good behavior by working or seeking work, they are allowed to keep 10 percent of their nonexempt income during the fourth year of the repayment plan and 15 percent during the fifth year.
+All bankrupts in Germany must complete a repayment plan before receiving a discharge, even if their incomes are entirely exempt and they repay nothing (Kilborn, 2004).

 Bankruptcy laws in England/Wales and in Canada are more pro-debtor than those in France or Germany.
-In England/Wales, the income exemption is high enough that only 15% of bankrupts are required to have repayment plans and those that do must only use 30 to 50 percent of their non-exempt income to repay.
+In England/Wales, the income exemption is high enough that only 15 percent of bankrupts are required to have repayment plans, and those that do must only use 30 to 50 percent of their nonexempt income to repay.
 The repayment period lasts for two or three years.
 However, Britain imposes shaming punishments on bankrupts, who are barred from borrowing money, managing a business, working as a lawyer, or holding some public offices for three years after filing.
-In Canada, debtors must use 50 percent of their non-exempt income to repay and the repayment period lasts between nine months and three years.
+In Canada, debtors must use 50 percent of their nonexempt income to repay, and the repayment period lasts between nine months and three years.
 Like the United States, Canada has homestead exemptions that vary across provinces-they are generally lower than homestead exemptions in the United States, but higher than those in the other countries.
 Overall, U.S. bankruptcy law remains more debtor-friendly than bankruptcy law in any of the four countries, even after the adoption of BAPCPA.